duaale/Learning_repo/README.md

 # an Example of repository

-Welcome first Git, "Welcome first Git example"
+Welcome first Git, "Hello World!"

 This is second change